The tripartite-circle crossing number of graphs with two small partition classes: Abstract

 \section{Abstract}

 A tripartite-circle drawing of a tripartite graph is a drawing in the plane, where each part of a vertex partition is placed on one of three disjoint circles, and the edges do not cross the circles.
-The tripartite-circle crossing number of a tripartite graph is the minimum number of edge crossings among all tripartite-circle drawings.
-We determine the tripartite-circle crossing number of $K_{2,2,n}$.
+The tripartite-circle crossing number of a tripartite graph is the minimum number of edge crossings among all its tripartite-circle drawings.
+We determine the exact value of the tripartite-circle crossing number of $K_{a,b,n}$, where $a,b\leq 2$.

-{{./figures/}}
+{{../figures/}}